+9. Consequences of Failure 9.1.
+A candidate who fails at the first attempt is required to take the resit or withdraw from the course.
+The overall mark obtained at the second attempt will be no greater than 50%.
+9.2.
+A candidate who fails overall at the first attempt due to component vii.
+(Research Project 1) will be required to rework and resubmit the project.
 9.3.
 A candidate who fails overall at the first attempt due to components i. to vii. will be required to resit components i. to iv.
 If the candidate has achieved at least 50% in component vii.
 (Research Project 1) the mark will be carried forward.
 9.4.
 A candidate who fails overall at the first attempt due to components i to vii will be required to resit components i to iv.
 If the candidate has achieved less than 50% in component vii.
 (Research Project 1) they will be required to rework and resubmit the project.
 9.5.
-A student who has failed the year at the second attempt and has not previously repeated a year of study will be entitled to repeat the year.
+A student who is studying full time and has failed either the first or second year of their degree course at the second attempt and has not previously repeated a year of undergraduate study at the College (on any programme) will be entitled to repeat the year.
 The number of attempts at assessments will be the same as for those students not repeating the year.
-All Final Year Marks under the 'repeat year' rule will be capped at a maximum of a bare pass.
+All Year Marks or Module Marks under the 'repeat year' rule will be capped at a maximum of a bare pass and that will be the mark carried forward for degree classification.
 9.6.
-A student who has failed the year at the second attempt and has previously repeated a year of study will be required to withdraw from the course.
+A student who is studying full time and has failed the year at the second attempt and has previously repeated a year of undergraduate study at the College (on any programme) will be required to withdraw from the course.
 S/he will have a right of appeal as described in College Regulations 9.7.
-A student who has not passed at the end of a repeated year is required to appeal irrespective of any deferrals.
+A full time student who has not passed at the end of a repeated year is required to appeal irrespective of any deferrals.
+9.8.
+Any student who has failed after having taken all resit and repeat opportunities will be required to withdraw from the course.
+S/he will have a right of appeal as described in College Regulations.
+A candidate who has achieved an overall mark of 40% or more in Year 2, but who does not proceed with study on the BVetMed course, will be eligible to apply for transfer to BSc Bioveterinary Sciences Year 3.
 10. Classification 10.1.
 A candidate who, at the first attempt, obtains an overall mark of 70% or more, with a mark of at least 65% gained in each of the two elements (Essential Knowledge AND Problem Solving and Interpretation), will be awarded a pass with distinction.
 10.2.
 A candidate who, at the first attempt, obtains an average mark of 65% or more but who does not meet the criteria for the award of a pass with distinction, will be awarded a pass with merit, provided each of the two elements (Essential Knowledge AND Problem Solving and Interpretation) is passed.
 10.3.
 A candidate who achieves an overall mark of 40% or more in Year 2 but does not proceed with study will be eligible for the award of Diploma of Higher Education.
-The award of Diploma of Higher Education will be classified by the overall mark as follows: 40-59% Pass 60-69% Merit 70% or more Distinction 11.
-Disclosure of Marks Results will be published by candidate number.
-12. Absence From In-Course Assessment 12.1.
-Where a student has an allowable absence, s/he will be marked absent (A) from a summative assessment.
-Where a student has an A, and there are three or more in-course assessments in the year, the marks awarded will be the average of the other in-course assessment marks gained by the student.
-12.2.
-90% of the marks for the year must be attributed to results of direct assessment i.e. no more than 10% of marks can be attributed to Absent (A) marks.
-12.3.
-An allowable absence is one that is for a significant unforeseeable event such as illness.
-L 1
+The award of Diploma of Higher Education will be classified by the overall mark as follows:40-59%Pass60-69%Merit70% or moreDistinction